melissa-perez/cs2a-mastermind-final-project/README.md

 <img src ="https://i.imgur.com/bJaHvRu.png" alt="code output">

-<p>Mastermind is a two-player game in which a player will choose a 4 letter word and will guide the second player to a correct guess or forces  the player to give up.
+<p>Mastermind is a two player game where a player chooses a 4 letter word and guides the second player to a correct guess or forfeit.
 To help the second player, a code is shown as a sequence of asterisks, hyphens, and spaces.
 These correspond to a correct letter and proper position, a correct letter and incorrect position, or a incorrect letter, respectively, of the guess attempt.
-The position of these symbols don't exactly correspond to the locations of the letters.
+The position of these symbols is not one-to-one with the results.
 </p>

 <p>In this implementation, Player 1 will be designated as the computer.
-It will then select a random word from a list read in from a file.
+It will then select a random word from a file-read list.
 The user will be Player 2.
 These two players alternate their turns until the word is guessed or not.
 </p>

 <h2> Designing </h2>